 Please read the following frequently asked questions and instructions carefully for information about our online application process.
 For more information about grants with the Cultural Council, please refer to the application guidelines found in the Application Toolkits for each Category (B, CII and CI).

 Please contact Kate Rhubee at firstname.lastname@example.org or (561) 214‑8087 if you have questions.

 What internet browser do you recommend I use?

-For the best user experience when accessing our Online Grants Manager, use the most recent version of: Google Chrome, Firefox, or Safari.
+For the best user experience when accessing our online application portal, use the most recent version of: Google Chrome, Firefox, or Safari.
 It is fine to use Internet Explorer, but you may encounter some minor technical problems.

 Where do I find the application I am looking for?

 ), click on the “Grants Portal

 ” button.
 After you have logged into the online grant portal and created an account (see below), click the “Apply

 ” link on the left.
 This will take you to the list of grant opportunities currently accepting applications.
 If you can’t find the correct Category application, its deadline may have already passed, or it might not yet be open.